JamesFranc/Chattr/README.md

 ## Troubleshooting tips  🗒️

+Press `ctrl+c` two times in the same terminal window `yarn serve` was invoked.
+This will ensure both the server and client yarn commands are stopped.

 If any errors are present feel free to create an issue and it will get addressed in a reasonable amount of time